 You may already be infected with hepatitis B (a virus that infects the liver and may cause severe liver damage) but not have any symptoms of the disease.
-In this case, taking sofosbuvir may increase the risk that your infection will become more serious or life-threatening and you will develop symptoms.
+In this case, taking sofosbuvir may increase the risk that you will develop symptoms and your infection will become more serious or life-threatening.
 Tell your doctor if you have or ever had a hepatitis B virus infection.
 Your doctor will order a blood test to see if you have or ever had a hepatitis B infection.
 Your doctor will also monitor you for signs of hepatitis B infection during and for several months after your treatment.
 If necessary, your doctor may give you medication to treat this infection before and during your treatment with sofosbuvir.
-If you experience any of the following symptoms during or after your treatment, call your doctor immediately: excessive tiredness, yellowing of the skin or eyes, loss of appetite, nausea or vomiting, pale stools, stomach pain, or dark urine.
+If you experience any of the following symptoms during or after your treatment, call your doctor immediately: excessive tiredness, yellowing of the skin or eyes, loss of appetite, nausea, vomiting, pale stools, stomach pain, or dark urine.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain tests before, during, and after your treatment to check your body's response to sofosbuvir.

 Talk to your doctor about the risk(s) of taking sofosbuvir.